 Businesses may experience frequent network outages and be impacted by lengthy downtime with no network management system in place.
 This can cause revenue and production levels to drop.
 Additionally, not all companies have enough money to pay for the significant costs of downtime.

 Network administrators are responsible for managing the IT network of an organization.
-They do this by using tools such as network management systems (NMS) to manage their work.
+They do this by using tools such as NMS to manage their work.

 An NMS typically operates as a centralized platform hosted on a server to gather network data from devices.
 The server can be located on premises, in a private cloud, or the cloud.
 Network devices, clients, and application information can be sent over the network to the server to update their status.
 Network administrators can check the status of the network by logging through a web browser or smartphone app.